jakegiltsoff/sassline/README.md

 ## v2

-Version 2 of Sassline has been vastly improved with the use of Sass 3.3.
+Version 2 of Sassline has been vastly improved with the use of Sass 3.3 and Sass maps.
 The mixins are now much more powerful and flexible.
-They might look pretty complicated so make sure to keep reading to find out how to use them and how they work.
-Note: as in v1.1 pixel fallbacks are not included.
+Make sure to keep reading to find out how to use the mixins and how they work.
+Note: as v1.1 pixel fallbacks are not included for rems.

 ## Demo